 You must ensure you seek the necessary advice as soon as possible as well as ensuring you have no hand in the cause of the defect.

 Product liability claims are often complicated, and each claim is unique, posing different sets of challenges and needs.
 An in-depth investigation into the origins of a product and the supply chain may be necessary to accurately identify the defendant for a product liability claim.

 The product may also need to be subjected to official product testing, to prove that a product failed to meet the required standards set out by the South African Bureau of Standards (SABS), subsequently causing harm.

 The common law of sale, a seller is responsible to the consumer for any defect in goods.
 Additionally, the seller of goods is liable for consequential damages in certain instances, including if the seller is the manufacturer of the goods or holds himself as having the necessary skill and knowledge in relation to the goods sold.
 In these cases, the consumer and seller would have been in a direct, verbal or written, contractual relationship.
 A seller’s responsibility under the law in relation to manufacturer defects could be excluded by a contract, therefore abdicating the seller from responsibility.

 Claims for injuries caused by defective products can also be made under the law of delict.

-This is when there is no contractual relationship between the manufacturer or supplier of a defective product and the person who uses it, and consequently suffers an injury.
-In the past, The Supreme Court of Appeal did not impose strict no fault liability, where a delictual claim was launched against a manufacturer, who did the sell the product directly to the consumer.
+This is when there is no contractual relationship between the manufacturer or supplier of a defective product and the person who uses it and consequently suffers an injury.
+In the past, The Supreme Court of Appeal imposed strict no fault liability, where a delictual claim was launched against a manufacturer, who did the sell the product directly to the consumer.
 Thus there was no contract between the manufacturer and the consumer.
 The Court ruled that the principles which are applicable under the law of sale could not simply be applied onto a situation governed by the law of delict.